atomic77/mosql-storage/README.md

 MoSQL Storage System
 ======================

-The MoSQL storage layer (mosql-storage) is a single component of the larger MoSQL system developed at the Unviersity of Lugano.
+The MoSQL storage layer (mosql-storage) is a single component of the larger MoSQL system developed at the Unviersity of Lugano, now released under the GPL v3.
 For an overview, please see the [main project home page](http://dslab.inf.usi.ch/mosql/).

-The MoSQL storage engine for MySQL/MariaDB (mosql-se) requires (libpaxos)[https://bitbucket.org/sciascid/libpaxos] in order to function.
+The MoSQL storage system for MySQL/MariaDB requires [libpaxos] in order to function.
 The MoSQL storage layer is a fully-functioning transactional key-value system on its own, useful for applications which do not require full-fledged SQL transactions as provided by the full MoSQL system.
+If you are looking for the MoSQL storage engine you can find it at [mosql-se].

 Dependencies
 ------------

 To build, you will require:

-* libpaxos v3 (bitbucket link goes here)
+* [libpaxos]
-* BerkeleyDB 5.1 or higher (eg. libdb5.1-dev on ubuntu)
+* BerkeleyDB 4.8 or higher (eg. libdb5.1-dev on ubuntu, libdb-devel on Fedora/RH)
-* libevent 2.0 (libevent-dev on debian/ubuntu)
+* libevent 2.0 (libevent-dev on debian/ubuntu, libevent-devel on Fedora/RH)
-* libUUID (uuid-dev on debian/ubuntu, libuuid? on fedora)
+* libUUID (uuid-dev on debian/ubuntu, libuuid-devel on fedora)
 * msgpack (libmsgpack-dev on debian/ubuntu, msgpack-devel? on fedora)
+* Google Profiling tools (gperftools on fedora) -- this is not really required but is currently linked in on Debug builds for testing

-It should be possible to get everything working with OSX although the vast majority of our testing happens on linux platforms.
+It should be possible to get everything working with OSX and possibly even Cygwin although the majority of our testing happens on Linux platforms.

 Building
 --------